vitoruapt/MasterThesis/README.md

 ---------------------------------------------------------------------------------------------------
 ### Week 9 - (4th December 2018 / 10th December 2018)
+In this week I started writing a paper where I reported theoretically the models used for both methods.

 ---------------------------------------------------------------------------------------------------
 ### Week 10 - (11th December 2018 / 17th December 2018)